List of communist monuments in Ukraine

 In Ukraine, monuments to Lenin and other Soviet-era monuments have been made illegal by Ukrainian decommunization laws that came into force on 21 May 2015.
 This law mandated the monuments to be removed within a six months period that started on 15 May 2015.

-Since Ukrainian independence (in 1991) communist monuments were already being removed and until 2014 new monuments were also erected.
-In the aftermath of the 2013–2014 Euromaidan protests many of them were recently toppled.
+Since Ukrainian independence in 1991, communist monuments were already being removed and until 2014 new ones were also erected.
+In the aftermath of the 2013–2014 Euromaidan protests many of them were toppled.
 On 15 May 2015, President of Ukraine Petro Poroshenko signed the bill into law that started a six months period for the removal of the communist monuments.

-During the 2022 Russian invasion of Ukraine, many of these communist statues, which had been taken down by Ukrainian activists, were re-erected by Russian occupiers in Russian-controlled areas.
+During the Russian invasion of Ukraine, many of these communist statues, which had been taken down by Ukrainian activists, were re-erected by Russian occupiers in Russian-controlled areas.

 Outlawing of communist monuments

 Early attempts

 On 6 October 2009, addressing participants of the Second Ecumenical Week held in Ukrainian Catholic University, then First Lady Kateryna Yushchenko called on all Ukrainians to pull down monuments to the Communist past.
 According to her, the Communist regime had been consistently active in destroying the Ukrainian church.
 "Having destroyed age-long belief in Christ, the Communists proposed their own idols instead; the culture and faith of Ukrainians was deformed and are in need of renovation", according to Kateryna Yushchenko.